AmongFox/Elementary-Equipment/README.md

 # Elementary Equipment

-**A modification for Minecraft that adds powerful elemental weapons with unique passive and active abilities, using custom game mechanics.**
+**A modification for Minecraft that adds powerful elementary equipment with unique passive and active abilities, using custom game mechanics.**

 ## 🌟 Features